All Episodes

 Quite often.

-They can be, but not necessarily.
+They can be, not necessarily.

-Does that ever occur to you?
+Has that ever occurred to you?

 I don't think so.

-Generally, I don't reference, for example, in one dream other dreams or the sense that I've done this before.
+Generally, I don't reference, for example, in one dream, other dreams or the sense that I've done this before.

 It's always like it's new.